 Note: these types sales are beyond the scope of this course.
 If you have sales of this kind, we highly recommend that you talk to a tax advisor to assist you with your Schedule D.

-H&R Block offers so much help in its Premium version, that you will most likely be able to finish your own return and file electronically, potentially saving you thousands of dollars.
+TurboTax offers so much help in its Premier version, that you will most likely be able to finish your own return and file electronically, potentially saving you thousands of dollars.
 Try it now.

 Short-term capital loss carryover along with long-term capital loss carryover are also entered on your Schedule D.